Hayespace/JunkTrader/README.md

 In this test:

-We import TestCase from django.test for creating a test case.
+TestCase from django.test for creating a test case.
-We import reverse from django.urls to generate the URL for the home view.
+Import reverse from django.urls to generate the URL for the home view.
-We define a test method test_main_page_response to check the response of the main page.
+Define a test method test_main_page_response to check the response of the main page.
-Inside the test method, we use self.client.get() to send a GET request to the main page using the generated URL.
+Inside the test method uses self.client.get() to send a GET request to the main page using the generated URL.
-We use self.assertEqual() to assert that the response status code is 200, indicating that the page is accessible.
+Self.assertEqual() to assert that the response status code is 200, indicating that the page is accessible.

 ## Manual Tests